Welcome to a new feature on our blog: Helpful Tip Tuesday!

 Why?
 It is safe to use.
 It is non-toxic.
 It has an excellent UV inhibitor, which is particularly great if you’re using our products outdoors.
 This will help keep the beams colorfast for years to come.

-Leave your question or a situation you’d like advice on in the Comments section or email me directly.
+Leave your question or a situation you’d like advice on in the Comments section.